 Pattern libraries are collections of user interface (UI) designs that can be used by designers to build the designs for digital products.
 Our pattern library is built in Adobe XD, where it can be automatically updated as needed.
 It contains all the components from the Component Library, as well as icons, fonts, and colors.

 Once you have access to the library, you'll be able to open the library in the XD Assets panel.
 You can find more information on using Asset Libraries through Adobe's website.

 Note that the pattern library uses the university's official web fonts, Public Sans (available for free at https://public-sans.digital.gov/) and Ringside Narrow SSm (licenses can be purchased through email@example.com).
 You will need those fonts installed for everything to display properly.

-Request access to the pattern library via the Web Community Slack on the #design-system channel.
+Request access to the pattern library via the BYU Web Community Team on the Design System channel.